 Uncertainty in Expansion Factors

 We note that the PBT + AWT “System 1” in section II.A would essentially duplicate the number of stock-specific tag recoveries of the current CWT system.
-This is a good reference point to consider the additional factors affecting errors of estimation between PBT and CWT.
+This is a good reference point from which to consider the additional factors affecting errors of estimation between PBT and CWT.
 The qualitative differences between CWT and PBT as they affect errors of estimation are as follows:

 1) PBT tagged fish from which tissues are sampled in fishery or escapement areas may not yield successful (scorable) genotypes, and thus render their release group of origin unknown.
 However the rate of genotyping failures can be quantified, and so long as the probability of such failure is not stock-dependent, can be dealt with using expansion factors the same way as is done for unreadable CWTs or cases where CWTs are lost while attempting to extract them from the fish.

-2) Assignment of offspring to parents may be subject to either false positive errors (a sampled fish is assigned to a parent pair that is not its true parent pair) or false negative errors (a sampled fish has parents in the database, but is not assigned to them).
+2) Assignment of offspring to parents may be subject to either false positive errors (a sampled fish is assigned to a parent that is not its true parent) or false negative errors (a sampled fish has parents in the database, but is not assigned to them).
 With a sufficient number of genetic markers, such rates are typically low; however, there is a tradeoff: setting stringent assignment criteria in order to reduce the occurrence of false-positive errors will necessarily lead to a higher rate of false negative errors (Anderson & Garza 2006).
 Since there is no obvious way of correcting sample recovery estimates for false positive errors (since they are difficult to detect), it will usually be best to minimize them, and account for false negatives using expansion factors in the same manner that CWT tag loss is accounted for.
 Currently there is not a standardized way of estimating false negative rates in a particular fishery, though they can be predicted for a particular population using estimated genotyping error rates, the allele frequencies in the population, and knowledge of the degree of relatedness within the population.
 For PBT, it will be necessary to develop and agree upon a defensible method of estimating the false negative rate.

-3) There is some uncertainty in the tagging rate achieved through PBT when not all parents are genotyped, due to the variance in family size.
+3) There is some uncertainty in the tagging rate achieved through PBT, due to the variance in family size, if scorable genotypes were not obtained from all the parents of the release group.
 If mating pairs are unknown, there is additional uncertainty in the tagging rate because it is unknown how many matings the ungenotyped parent(s) participated in.
 Appendix Y addresses the first of these two issues in detail, but the main findings are summarized below.